by David Eversole and Randall Landers

 A fan film is a nonprofit film made by fans, based on a copyrighted work (usually a television series, sometimes a movie).
 Iconic characters may be recast, or new characters may populate the "universe" of the original work.

-Project: Potemkin productions are set on the U.S.S.
+Project: Potemkinproductions are set on the U.S.S.
 Potemkin, NCC-1711.
 The year is 2296-2299 (the era of Star Trek VI: The Undiscovered Country and the opening scenes of Star Trek: Generations.)
 The Potemkin is an up-rated Constitution III-class (such as the U.S.S.
 Enterprise, NCC-1701-A).
-It’s on a five-year mission of exploration in deep space.
-Presently, the Potemkin productions will conclude their run by the end of 2016.
+Project: Potemkin concluded their series run October 24th 2016.

-Battlecruiser Kupok productions are set aboard the I.K.C.
+The Battlecruiser Kupok Creative Group's productions are set aboard the I.K.C.
 Kupok, a K’t’inga-class battlecruiser conducting military operations near Federation space.
 This production features an entire cast of Klingons and is told from the perspective of that crew and their captain, HoD Kesh.
 There are plenty of stories, adventures and conflicts in the Alpha Quadrant that don’t involve the Federation!
 To date, Captain Kesh and the I.K.C.
-Kupok has appeared in Project: Potemkin’s “Shovel of Kahless” and “Battle at Alawanir,” as well as “Sanctuary.”
-We will be shooting only one production per year, with possible vignettes shot as well.
+Kupok has appeared in Project: Potemkin’s “Shovel of Kahless” (2014) and “Battle at Alawanir” (2015) as well as Battlecruiser Kupok's “Sanctuary” (2016), “A Gathering Storm” and “Soul of Honor” (2017).
+Only one production is shot per year, with possible vignettes shot as well.

-Studio 3, as we’ve named the facilities in Pelham, Alabama, will consist of a bridge, a transporter room, a VIP lounge, a Sickbay, officer’s quarters, a Klingon bridge, a brig, a Romulan bridge, and a turbolift.
+Studio 3 – Potemkin Pictures, as we’ve named the facilities in Pelham, Alabama, consist of a bridge, transporter room, a Sickbay, officer’s quarters, Klingon bridge, briefing room, and turbolift.
+We even have a large green screen permanently set up we use for whatever interiors you can imagine, and we have several additional green screens for exterior shots as well.
 There are even plans for a shuttlecraft.
-Sets will be constructed as needed, but always keep in mind the necessity of a set: Is it necessary for the script?
+Sets are constructed only as needed, but always keep in mind the necessity of a set: Is it necessary for the script?

 Central Alabama has quite a diverse number of biomes.
 We have old forests of deciduous trees, young forests of coniferous trees.
 We have Cyprus swamps, and farmlands, waterfalls, rivers, lakes and streams.
 We have mountains, grasslands, and hills and plains.
 We will also be filming in the coastal regions of Florida (Atlantic Ocean -- lots of waves -- and the Gulf of Mexico (minimal waves)).
-We have some natural caves, a sandy shoreline without a shore (during the Jurassic, this area was the coastline!) and even Providence Canyon -- Georgia's little Grand Canyon -- is nearby.
+We have some natural caves, a sandy shoreline without a shore, and even nearby is Providence Canyon -- Georgia's little Grand Canyon.
 The architecture is equally diverse; we'll have access to some really modern facilities and some really run-down buildings that look as though they've been nuked.
-We also have several places like the Tannehill Historical Ironworks State Park or even the Agrirama in Tifton, Georgia, where the motif is 19th century Deep South.
+We also have several places like the Tannehill Historical Ironworks State Park in McCalla, Alabama; Sloss Furnaces in Birmingham, Alabama; and Moss Rock Preserve in Hoover, Alabama.
 So don't worry about the locations; you write the story, and let us find the right place to film it.

 WHAT’S IN IT FOR ME?

 The pleasure of working with like-minded Star Trek fans, the joy of seeing your story brought to life by actors on the small screen, and appropriate screen credit.
 Sorry, but that's about it.
 This is, by its nature, a non-profit endeavor.
 CBS-Viacom-Paramount has set down a set of guidelines by which we can utilize their intellectual properties for "fun."
 We want to keep it that way.
-Production length is limited to 15 mins, and we abide by their guidelines to the best of our interpretation and ability.
+Production length is limited to 15 mins (which is roughly 12-14 pages of script), and we abide by their guidelines to the best of our interpretation and ability.

 WHAT ARE WE LOOKING FOR?